Lesson video

 In fact, you're the opposite of calm.

-You are really distressed.
+You're really distressed.

-Then our third picture, exasperated.
+Then our third picture, exasperated, exasperated.

 And you can see Bogart looks very exasperated.

-He's torn his shirt apart, because he's so frustrated.
+He's torn his shirt apart because he's so frustrated.

 Flustered was an adjective which means nervous, muddled, or unsettled.